February 28, 2021

 NOAA Fisheries mobilized a team of large whale disentanglement experts, in coordination with partners from the Florida Fish and Wildlife Conservation Commission, Blue World Research Institute, Marine Resource Council and Harbor Branch Oceanographic Institute.
 They wanted to better assess the current state of an entangled North Atlantic right whale swimming off the Treasure Coast of Florida.
 The whale was positively identified as #3920, an 11-year-old male, also known as "Cottontail."
 He was previously seen entangled in October 2020 off the coast of Nantucket.
 The team successfully attached a telemetry buoy to the ropes entangling Cottontail.
 Telemetry buoys allow us to track the animal’s movements via satellite and inform potential future disentanglement efforts.
 Cottontail’s body condition appears to have worsened since he was last seen in October.

 An Unusual Mortality Event has been ongoing for North Atlantic right whales since 2017.
 To date, 48 right whales have been documented in the UME (33 dead in U.S. or Canadian waters and an additional 15 live seriously injured individuals).
 These 48 whales include the dead calf that stranded last Saturday, its injured mother "Infinity," and "Cottontail."
 The primary causes of the Unusual Mortality Event are entanglements or vessel strikes.
-North Atlantic right whales are a critically endangered species with fewer than 400 individuals estimated remaining.
+North Atlantic right whales are an endangered species with fewer than 400 individuals estimated remaining.
 The 48 whales documented so far in the UME represent more than 10 percent of the population and is a significant setback to the species’ recovery.

 October 31, 2020